bioinformaticsdotca/EPI_2023/module4.md

 ---

 Load all the downloaded files in IGV using `File -> Load from file`.

+**Please be aware that if you just try to open all your files on IGV you might get a warning/error message mentioning that you are trying to open an unsorted BAM.
+If that is the case, ignore the message, but make sure that you are opening the `sorted.bam` so you can visualize your results.**

 At this point, if you load the region `chr19:44,527,387-44,536,873` you should see something like